Fitocracy

-Fitocracy is an online game and social network that aims to use gamification to help users improve their fitness.
+Fitocracy was an online game and social network that aims to use gamification to help users improve their fitness.
 It has received coverage from mainstream media sources.

 History

 Fitocracy was founded by Dick Talens and Brian Wang.
 Both were self-described computer nerds who had succeeded in improving their own fitness and decided that game mechanics could help others to do the same.

 Fitocracy launched in February 2011, using an invite system to control new user signups.
 Invite codes were initially distributed through sites such as Reddit.

 In November 2011, the site introduced advertising, along with a paid option, known as Fitocracy Hero, which was ad-free and offered additional features.
 By then, Fitocracy claimed to have 120,000 users and a waiting list of a further 120,000.

 In January 2012, Fitocracy began a partnership with Red Bull in which the site would be used to host the Red Bull Fitness Challenge.

 By the end of January 2012, Fitocracy claimed a user base of 230,000 registered members.

 In March 2012, Fitocracy launched an app for iOS devices.

 In January 2013, Fitocracy launched an app for Android.

 In March 2013, Fitocracy reached one million users and announced a collaboration with Arnold Schwarzenegger, which challenges users to exercise for 15 minutes per day.

 In August 2014, Fitocracy was listed as one of Time's Best Websites of 2014.

 Fitocracy was acquired in 2016 by an unnamed buyer.

 In October 2017 it was announced that Fitocracy had reached 12.5 million active users.

+As of August 2024, Fitocracy's website was offline.